.

 Honors

-Elected Member, National Academy of Engineering; Elected Fellow, Materials Research Society; Light Metals Magnesium Best Paper - Fundamental Research Award; Brimacombe Medal, The Minerals, Metals, and Materials Society (TMS); TMS/AIME Champion H. Mathewson Award; NSF Advanced STEM Professor Fellowship, University of New Hampshire; Visiting Professor Fellowship, University of Lorraine, Metz; LANL Distinguished Postdoc Mentor Award; International Journal of Plasticity Young Researcher Award; LANL Fellow's Prize for Research
+Elected Member, National Academy of Engineering; Elected Fellow, Materials Research Society and The Minerals, Metals, and Materials Society (TMS); Light Metals Magnesium Best Paper - Fundamental Research Award; Brimacombe Medal, TMS; TMS/AIME Champion H. Mathewson Award; NSF Advanced STEM Professor Fellowship, University of New Hampshire; Visiting Professor Fellowship, University of Lorraine, Metz; LANL Distinguished Postdoc Mentor Award; International Journal of Plasticity Young Researcher Award; LANL Fellow's Prize for Research

 Research